SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Pinkie stopped paying attention to what Rarity was doing, lost in her thoughts.

 *How long will this take?
-I don’t know how long I can last...
-I... need to tell her.
+I don’t know how long I can last… I… need to tell her.
 Yea.
 I’ll do it after we're done making the dress.
 I can’t hide my feelings any longer.*

 ***